roopa167/Centified-Kubernetes--Administration/README.md

-# Domain - Core Concepts by RNREDDY
+# Domain - Core Concepts by Roopa Devi Miriyala

 The code mentioned in this document are used in the Certified Kubernetes Administrator 2024 course.